 July and August are great for those looking for a more authentic experience of jungle living – with sunny mornings and rainy afternoons that provide the perfect excuse to lay in the hammock and read, pull out the chess board, or go for a hike beneath the raindrops.
 From September to November most of the country is inundated with water but that doesn’t mean that it loses its appeal!
 This is the best time to witness one of four species of endangered sea turtles come ashore to lay her eggs or look on while the babies emerge from their nest by the dozens to race to the sea.
 If you’re really eager to make a difference, you can volunteer in the conservation of sea turtles during these months.

 Most of the major airlines including American, Continental, United, and Delta offer flights to Costa Rica, as well as Avianca/TACA, the top regional airline.
-Most flights arrive near the capital city of cheap fincar no prescription Costa Rica, San Jose, at the Juan Santamaria (JSM) International Airport.
+Most flights arrive near the capital city of Costa Rica, San Jose, at the Juan Santamaria (JSM) International Airport.

 Depending upon the season and your arrival time, you may be able to fly to Puerto Jimenez on the same day.
 On the other hand, you may need to spend the night in San Jose, in which case we can easily arrange lovely hotel accommodations.
 Similarly, depending upon your international departure time, you may need to leave Finca Exotica the day before your international flight, spending the night in San Jose.
 If you want to get down to the Osa as quickly as possible, look for international flights that arrive in San Jose before noon; when leaving the Osa, look for international flights that leave in the afternoon.